 RETIREMENT BY ROTATION

-In accordance with the provisions of Section 152 of the Companies Act 2013 and rulesmade thereunder and in terms of the Article of Association of the Company Mr. Anil Sureka(DIN: 00058228) Non-Executive Director of the Company shall retire by rotation at theensuing Annual General Meeting and being eligible offers himself for re-appointment asNon-Executive Director of your Company.
-Your Board of Directors has recommended hisre-appointment.
-The details of the re-appointment are set out in the notice convening the46th Annual General Meeting of yourCompany.
+In accordance with the provisions of Section 152 of the Companies Act 2013 and rulesmade thereunder and in terms of the Article of Association of the Company Ms. ShristiMittal (DIN:02451240) Non-Executive Director of the Company is liable to retire byrotation at the ensuing Annual General Meeting and being eligible offers herself forre-appointment.
+Your Board of Directors recommends her re-appointment.
+The details of there-appointment are set out in the notice convening the 48th Annual General Meeting of yourCompany.

 MEETING OF THE BOARD AND AUDIT COMMITTEE

-MEETING OF INDEPENDENT DIRECTORS
+SEPARATE MEETING OF INDEPENDENT DIRECTORS

-Pursuant to the provisions of Companies Act 2013 and Regulation 25 of SEBI (ListingObligation and Disclosure Requirement) Regulations 2015 a separate meeting of theIndependent Directors was held on Tuesday the 31st day of March 2015.
-Inthe said meeting the Directors have reviewed the performance of Board and its Committees Chairman of theBoard Non-Executive Directors and further assessed the quality quantity and thetimeliness of flow of information between the management and Board of the Company.
+Pursuant to the provisions of Companies Act 2013 and Regulation 25 of SEBI (ListingObligation and Disclosure Requirement) Regulations 2015 a separate meeting of theIndependent Directors was held on Thursday March 30 2017.
+In the said meeting theDirectors have reviewed the performance of Board and its Committees Chairman of theBoard Non-Executive Directors and further assessed the quality quantity and thetimeliness of flow of information between the Management and Board of the Company.

 DECLARATION OF INDEPENDENCE BY THE INDEPENDENT DIRECTORS

-Your Company has received declarations from all the Independent Directors that theymeet the Criteria of Independence as laid down under the Companies Act 2013 read withSchedule IV and Rules made thereunder as well as Revised Clause 49 of Listing Agreement.The Board considered the independence of each of theIndependence Directors in terms of above provisions and is of the view that they fulfillthe criteria of independence.
+Your Company has received declarations from all the Independent Directors that theymeet the criteria of Independence as laid down under the Companies Act 2013 read withSchedule IV and Rules made thereunder as well as SEBI (Listing Obligations and DisclosureRequirements) Regulation 2015.The Board considered the independence of each of theIndependence Directors in terms of above provisions and is of the view that they fulfillthe criteria of independence.

 FAMILIARIZATION PROGRAMME FOR INDEPENDENT DIRECTORS

-The Company is required to conduct the Familiarisation Programme for IndependentDirectors (IDs) in terms of Clause 49(II)(B)(7) of the SEBI (Listing Obligations anddisclosure Requirements) Regulation 2015 to familiarize the Independent Directors aboutthe Company and their roles rights responsibilities in the Company nature ofthe industry in which Company operates business model of the Company and other relatedmatters.
+The Company is required to conduct the Familiarisation Programme for IndependentDirectors (IDs) in terms of Regulation 25(7) of the SEBI (Listing Obligations anddisclosure Requirements) Regulation 2015 to familiarize the Independent Directors aboutthe Company and their roles rights responsibilities in the Company nature of theindustry in which Company operates business model of the Company and other relatedmatters.
 During the year under review the Company continuously through its Board Meetingand/or Committee meeting(s) aggregating in twelve in number facilitated Directors tofamiliarize about the Company performance and in turn helped them in their activeparticipation in managing the affairs of the Company.
-The details of such FamiliarizationProgramme for Directors are available on theCompanys website (URL:www.gontermann-peipers.com/investorsrelations/Directors/familiarization programme of Independent Directors).
+The details of such FamiliarizationProgramme for Directors are available on the Company's website (URL:

-DIRECTORS RESPONSIBILITY STATEMENT
+DIRECTOR'S RESPONSIBILITY STATEMENT

 Pursuant to Section 134 (1)(c) of the Companies Act 2013 your Directors confirm that:

-(i) in the preparation of the annual accounts for the financial year 31st March 2015the applicable accounting standards and Schedule III to the Companies Act 2013 have beenfollowed and there are no material departurefor the same;
+(i) in the preparation of the annual accounts for the financial year March 31 2017the applicable accounting standards have been followed and there are no material departurefor the same;

-(ii) they had selected such accounting policies and applied them consistently and madejudgments and estimates that are responsible and prudent so as to give a true and fairview of the state of affairs of the Company as at 31st March 2015 and of the loss of yourCompany for the year ended on that date;
+(ii) they have selected such accounting policies and applied them consistently and madejudgments and estimates that are responsible and prudent so as to give a true and fairview of the state of affairs of the Company at the end of the financial year 2016-17 andof the loss of the Company for the year ended on that date;

 EXTRACT OF THE ANNUAL RETURN

-An Extract of Annual Return as on the financial year ended 31st March 2015 in Form No.MGT-9 as required Under Section 92 of the Companies Act 2013 read with Rule 12 of theCompanies (Management and Administration) Rules 2014 is set out as Annexure -1 to thisReport and forms part of this Annual Report.
+An Extract of Annual Return as on the financial year ended March 312017 in Form No.MGT-9 as required Under Section 92(3) of the Companies Act 2013 read with Rule 12 of theCompanies (Management and Administration) Rules 2014 is set out as Annexure -1 to thisReport and forms part of this Annual Report.

 M/s.
 V. Malik & Associates Chartered Accountants having Registration No. 000155Nissued by The Institute of Chartered Accountants of India the Statutory Auditors of theCompany hold office till the conclusion of the forty-eighth Annual General Meeting of theCompany.
-The Board in terms of Section 139 of the Companies Act 2013 on therecommendation of Audit Committee has recommended for the ratification by the Membersthe appointment of M/s.
-V. Malik & Associates Chartered Accountants StatutoryAuditors from the conclusion of the ensuing Annual General Meeting till the conclusion offorty-seventh Annual General Meeting of the Company.
+They have audited the Financial Statements of the Company for the Financial Yearunder review.

 Further the management representation to the above qualifications/comments are asfollows:

 Your Board on the recommendation of the Audit Committee has approved the appointmentof M/s.
-Datta Chakraborty & Associates having firm registration No. 000300 issued byThe Institute of Cost & Works Accountants of India Cost Accountants for audit ofcost records maintained by the Company for the financial year ended 2015- 2016.
-In terms ofsection 148 of Companies Act 2013 read with the Companies (Audit and Auditors) Rules2014 appropriate resolution seeking your ratification of the remuneration payable to M/s.Datta Chakraborty & Associates Cost Accountants is included in the Notice conveningthe 48th Annual General Meeting of the Company.
+Datta Chakraborty & Associates having firm registration No. 000300 issued byThe Institute of Cost & Works Accountants of India Cost Accountants for audit ofcost records maintained by the Company for the financial year ended 2017- 2018.
+In termsof section 148 of Companies Act 2013 read with the Companies (Audit and Auditors) Rules2014 appropriate resolution seeking your ratification of the remuneration payable to M/s.Datta Chakraborty & Associates Cost Accountants is included in the Notice conveningthe 48th Annual General Meeting of the Company.

 Pursuant to the provision of Section 204 of the Companies Act 2013 and The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed M/s.
-MKB & Associates a firm of Company Secretaries in practice toundertake the Secretarial Audit of the Company for the financial year 2016-17.The Reportof the Secretarial Audit isannexed herewith as Annexure-III to this Report.
+MKB & Associates a firm of Company Secretaries in practice toundertake the Secretarial Audit of the Company for the financial year 2016-17.The Reportof the Secretarial Audit is attached herewith as Annexure-lll to this report.